christianhg/brummefar.dk/src/pages/git-and-how-we-commit.md

 A commit message consists of a summary line followed by a blank line followed by a description.
 It is widely considered good practice to start the summary line with a verb in imperative mode ("Add", "Fix", "Remove", ...) as it can help keep the summaries concise and consistent.
 If a commit is difficult to summarise, or in other ways reason about, perhaps it should be split up?

 Use the description mainly to describe why the change was needed.
 This ensures that programmers - you or others, now or in the future - are in the know.

-Both when putting together a commit and writing the corresponding commit message, the programmer can ask themself:

-* Why is the change necessary?
-* How does the change address the issue at hand?
-* What effects does the change have?
+Our code is not always self-explanatory and often when you stumble upon a confusing block of code you would want to know why it's there.

 ## Grooming the Commit History